The Ultimate Guide to Dropshipping

 Are you running your business on your own, or do you have a business partner?
 How much space between your personal finances and the finances of a business do you picture having?
 Asking yourself these questions can help you decide whether a sole proprietorship or an incorporated company is the right choice for you.

-A sole proprietorship is a business owned by one person who gets all the profits and is personally responsible for all the business’ financial and legal liabilities.
+A sole proprietorship is a business owned by one person who gets all the profits and is personally responsible for all its financial and legal liabilities.

-An incorporation is a business where directors make decisions for the company and owners are not personally liable for the business’ financial and legal liabilities, as incorporating a business means corporations are separate legal entities.
+A corporation is a business where directors make decisions for the company.
+Owners are not personally liable for the business’s financial and legal liabilities, as incorporating a business means corporations are separate legal entities.

 After you decide what type of business is the right one for you, it’s time to register your business.
 Registering a business helps bring legitimacy and awareness to your venture.
-Owner makes business registration easy, and comes with perks and resources to make your business a success.
-Learn more about sole proprietorships and incorporations through Ownr here.
+Ownr makes business registration easy and comes with perks and resources to make your business a success.

-As your business gets off the ground, it’s important to set it up for success by opening up business-only financial accounts and getting in the habit of reviewing monthly financial statements.
-Blending personal and business finances can cause administrative issues when it comes to tax season and can pose a unique challenge in a time of business growth, when you have less time for business administration.
+As your business gets off the ground, it’s important to set it up for success by opening up a business bank account and getting in the habit of reviewing monthly financial statements.
+Blending personal and business finances can cause administrative issues when it comes to tax season and can pose a unique challenge for business growth when you likely have less time for business administration.
 Getting started on the right foot can save a lot of headaches down the road.

 Business chequing account

-Getting a business checking account is a must for every new business owner.
-Owners should aim to have all business revenue and expenses come in and out of this primary account, creating a clear line of vision on financial statements and simplifying record-keeping for when it comes to accounting.
+Getting a business bank account is a must for every new business owner.
+Owners should aim to have all business revenue and expenses come in and out of a primary account, creating a clear line of vision on financial statements and simplifying record-keeping when it comes to accounting.

 Business credit card

-Because of the number of transactions involved in dropshipping, it is especially valuable for business owners to invest in a business card as it can lead to racking up perks and rewards.
-In addition, a credit card can serve as an emergency financial resource if something unpredictable happens to your business, like if your primary business account gets temporarily frozen.
+Because of the number of transactions involved in dropshipping, it is especially valuable for business owners to invest in a business card as you can rack up perks and rewards.
+Besides, a credit card can serve as an emergency financial resource if something unpredictable happens to your business, like if your primary business account gets temporarily frozen.